-When a child is diagnosed with a life-threatening illness, it impacts each family member in different ways.
+When a child is diagnosed with a life-threatening illness, it impacts each family member in significant and very different ways.

 - Emotionally – Fear, uncertainty, sadness, and anxiety are the immediate emotions that members of the family experience, compounded by the additional stress that occurs with mounting medical bills while also handling the responsibilities of daily life such as work, school and home.

 - Physically – The experience of caring for a seriously ill child is taxing and stressful.